vre-hub/vre-hub.github.io/docs/tech-docs/services/computing-resources.md

 ## JupyterLab REANA Extension Authentication

-This section explains how the VRE-provided JWT used by the REANA JupyterLab extension is injected, accessed and refreshed (or not) during a user session.
+This section explains how the VRE-provided JWT used by the REANA JupyterLab extension is injected and accessed during a user session.
+For more information about JWTs, see the [JWT documentation](https://auth0.com/docs/secure/tokens/json-web-tokens).

 ### Token injection at spawn time
 During user pod creation the VRE spawner:
 - Obtains (or reuses) the user's already validated access token.
 - Injects it as an environment variable (`REANA_ACCESS_TOKEN`).
-- Writes a lightweight config file with the token for `reana-client` CLI
+- Writes a lightweight config file with the token for `reana-client` CLI.

 No refresh token is stored; only the short‑lived access token is passed.

-### Token storage (UI extension vs CLI)
+### Token storage (Extension vs CLI)
-The UI / JupyterLab extension:
+The JupyterLab extension:
 - Reads the injected `REANA_ACCESS_TOKEN` environment variable on request.
 - Uses this token for all API calls to the REANA server.

 CLI (`reana-client`):
-- Loads the token from the REANA config file written at spawn (or later replaced by running `reana-client auth`, which performs an OAuth 2.0 device flow and rewrites the stored token).
+- Loads the token from the REANA config file written during the spawning of the user session (or later replaced by running `reana-client auth`, which performs an OAuth 2.0 device flow and rewrites the stored token).
 - Uses this token for CLI commands.

 :::tip[Future considerations]